top of page

 It is not appropriate to raise trivial matters via the formal grievance procedure – these should be resolved at the informal stage.

-1. All employees are responsible in helping to create a climate at work where communication channels are kept open so that concerns are discussed and resolved at an early stage.
+1. All employees are responsible for helping to create a workplace climate at work where communication channels remain open, allowing concerns to be are discussed and resolved at an early stage.

-2. Supervisor and department heads shall have responsibility to act as role models; respond positively to complaints to avoid them escalating into grievances; and to challenge and stop unacceptable behavior in the workplace.
+2. Supervisor and department heads shall be responsible for acting as role models; responding positively to complaints to prevent escalation into formal grievances; and addressing or stopping unacceptable behavior in the workplace.

-3. HR personnel is responsible to ensure the consistency of application through all necessary stage and to provide guidance to department heads, employee and any other relevant personnel.
+3. HR personnel are responsible for ensuring consistent application at all necessary stages and providing guidance to department heads, employee and any other relevant personnel.

 Informal Discussion

-2. If the employee fails to obtain satisfactory or reply within 5 working days, he may refer his complaint to department head.
-If the employee still dissatisfied with the outcome, formal grievance should be proceeded with HR department.
+2. If the employee does not receive a satisfactory response within 5 working days, they may refer their complaint to the department head.
+Should the employee remain dissatisfied with the outcome, a formal formal grievance may be submitted to the HR department.

 Formal Grievance Process

-At all times, grievance shall be dealt with as tactfully as possible and requirement of confidentiality must be fully observed.
+At all times, grievances shall be handled as tactfully as possible and requirement of confidentiality must be strictly observed.

-1. Employee should submit his grievances to HR department in writing or thru web form.
+1. Employee should submit his grievances to HR department in writing or through web form.

 2. This written statement should set out clearly the nature of the grievance, with supporting evidence where appropriate; what actions the employee has taken to resolve the grievance informally; and the outcome that is sought.

-3. HR will acknowledgement receipt of grievance and invite the employee to meeting in writing, so his grievance can be discussed.
+3. HR will acknowledgement receipt of the grievance and invite the employee to meeting in writing, so the grievance can be discussed.

-4. The employee will have the opportunity to state his case and how he think it should be resolved.
-The grievance meeting can be adjourned at any stage during the proceedings if this appears necessary, for example, to investigate any claim made.
-Minutes of meeting will state the nature of the grievance, decision made and justify the action to be taken.
-The employee to verify the document summary andacknowledge.
-A copy of the minutes will then be provided to employee.
+4. The employee will have the opportunity to present their case and explain how they believe it should be resolved.
+The grievance meeting may be adjourned at any stage if necessary – for example, to investigate any claims made.
+The minutes of the meeting shall document the nature of the grievance, the decision reached

-5. For any unforeseen reason the employee or the respondent can’t attend the meeting, the meeting must be rearranged.
+5. If, for any unforeseen reason, the employee or the respondent is unable to attend the meeting, it must be rescheduled.

-6. HR will, where possible, within 5 working days from the meeting or any subsequent investigation, reply in writing to the employee advising of the outcome of the meeting and the right of appeal.
+6. Where possible, HR will respond in writing to the employee within 5 working days of the meeting or any subsequent investigation, informing them of the outcome and their right of appeal.

 Appeal

-1. In the event that the employee feels his grievance has not been satisfactorily resolved, he has the right to appeal against the outcome of the grievance.
-An appeal must be submitted to the Human Resource Manager in writing within 5 working days of receipt of the decision letter of the grievance outcome, stating the grounds of appeal.
+1. If the employee believes that their grievance has not been satisfactorily resolved, they have the right to appeal the outcome.
+The appeal must be sumitted in writing to the Human Resource Manager within 5 working days of receiving the decision letter, clearly stating the grounds of appeal.

-2. The employee will be notify on the date and time of the appeal meeting in written.
-Appeal will be heard thru the appeal meeting by Management who was not involved in the original meeting.
-HR personnel where practicable, will be appoint to record the appeal meeting.
+2. The employee will be notified in writing of the date and time of the appeal meeting.
+The appeal will be heard by members of management who were not involved in the original grievance meeting.
+Where practical, HR personnel will be appointed to record the proceedings of the appeal meeting.

-3. Employee should be informed in writing of the outcome within 7 working days of the appeal meeting.
-The decision of the appeal will be final.
+3. The employee shall be informed in writing of the outcome within 7 working days of the appeal meeting.
+The decision of the appeal shall be final.

 Documentation

-1. For informal grievances, a written note of the date and nature of the matter together with any agreed outcome may be kept in confidence by the manager and copied to the employee.
-No document need to submit to HR if the grievance being resolved at the initial stage.
+1. For informal grievances, a confidential written note outlining the date and nature of the issue and any agreed outcome may be retained by the manager and shared with the employee.
+No documentation is required to be submitted to HR if the grievance is resolved at the initial stage.

-2. Complete record of all documentation generated from each stage of formal grievance must be passed to HR department.
+2. A complete record of all the documentation generated at each stage of the formal grievance process must be submitted to the HR department.

-3. If disciplinary action is taken as a result of the formal grievance.
-Record of disciplinary action will be filed in the personnel file.
+3. If disciplinary action is taken as a result of the formal grievance, a record of the disciplinary action shall be filed in the employee's personnel file.

 Confidentiality